 North East in Cecil County, Maryland — The American Northeast (Mid-Atlantic)

 Location.
-39° 36.706′ N, 76° 0.503′ W. Marker is in North East, Maryland, in Cecil County.
-Marker can be reached from John F. Kennedy Memorial Highway (Interstate 95), in the median.
+39° 36.742′ N, 75° 56.846′ W. Marker is in North East, Maryland, in Cecil County.
+Marker is on Gateway Drive west of North East Road (Maryland Route 272), on the left when traveling west.
 Touch for map.
-At the rest area, behind the Chesapeake House.
 Marker is in this post office area: North East MD 21901, United States of America.
+Touch for directions.